If you’ve already planted okra or are thinking about it, deciding what to grow beside it is very important.

 Garden Pests

 Another thing to keep in mind is garden pests that can affect okra.
-These pests can not only cause damage to the plants but also reduce yields, so it’s important to be aware of them.
+These pests can not only cause damage to the plants but also reduce yields, so it’s essential to be aware of them.

 Aphids, stink bugs, and whiteflies are some common garden pests that might affect okra.
 Do what you can to prevent, eliminate, or keep plant pests under control organically.